aoxrud-ww/web-accessibility-tips/README.md

 }
 ```

 Why not just use `display: none;`?
 If you were to do so the element would have it's display turned off.
-This will make the element and all it's descendants inaccessible to screen readers.
+This will make the element and all it's descendants invisible and inaccessible to screen readers.

 ## <a name="hiddenText"></a>aria-label